dbanetto/uni/report/report.md

 Summarise the brief (your task), briefly outline the case and focus on its significance for the reader, state the report's aim(s) and describe how the report is organised.
 -->

+This case study will look into the failure of the Basin Reserve Flyover proposal.
+Since every failure is an opportunity to learn and improve this case study aims to look into two key points of failure of the proposal.
+These are the cultural and heritage considerations and the lack of transparency of the selection process of alternative solutions.

+This case study is laid out to give appropriate background to understand the Basin Reserve project and background.
+The discussion of the case study will look into two identified faults in the proposal and make a recommendation to avoid the same pitfalls in another project.

 # Background
 <!--